 Why are we doing this?

 Oh boy.
 Well, to keep this brief, it's because life is short and the world is big and we want to make the most out of our youth and good health before they're gone.
-We've both been working in offices for most of our twenties and living a nine-to-five existence that has been pleasant but not necessarily as challenging or rewarding as biking around the world might be.
-We want to learn new things, live a life on simpler, more deliberate terms, spend more time together and meeting others and being outdoors, and see the world.
+We'd both been working in offices for most of our twenties and living a nine-to-five existence that had been pleasant but not necessarily as challenging or rewarding as biking around the world could be.
+We wanted to learn new things, live a life on simpler, more deliberate terms, spend more time together and meeting others and being outdoors, and see the world.
 The limits of cycling are a great way to do so slowly and intimately.

 Where are we traveling?

-We're starting in Cape Town, South Africa, but everything is pretty tentative from there.
-We're thinking we'll head north through eastern Africa, fly to Europe and bike across Eurasia, dip into Oceania, then cycle up through South America back home to North America, but the trip may well be shorter (or more meandering) than that.
-Here's a map of our actual route, to date.
+We started in Cape Town, South Africa and rode to Dar es Salaam, Tanzania.
+We hopped a plane to Casablanca, Morocco, cycled through Europe to Istanbul, Turkey, and caught a second plane to Almaty, Kazakhstan.
+We're currently headed back toward Turkey before turning (in a roundabout way) to eastern Asia.
+Everything is pretty tentative from there.
+We're thinking we'll meander through southeast Asia, dip into Oceania, then cycle up through South America back home to North America, but the trip may well be shorter (or very different) than that.
+Here's a map of our actual route to date.

 When did we start traveling (and how long will we be traveling for)?